In August 1992, a 95m 35mm print of LABORATORY OF THE DEVIL was banned because of 'extreme violence and cruelty'. Chinatown Cinema was the applicant.

 This was the crocodile slaughter sequence, which was also missing from the Australian Video Classics tape.

 Siren’s release of VIDEO NASTIES: THE DEFINITIVE GUIDE PART 2 DVD is the same as the BBFC approved version.
 This was not because of any fear that the Australian Classification Board would demand similar cuts, but a simple question of the cost involved with re-mastering a niche title for a small market.
-Check-out YouTube if you really need to see the full trailer.
+Movie-Censorship.com has more details of the cuts.

 Siren also released VIDEO NASTIES: THE DEFINITIVE GUIDE PART 1, which contained the documentary VIDEO NASTIES: MORAL PANIC, CENSORSHIP & VIDEOTAPE (2010).
 Both sets are essential viewing for anyone who reads this site.